olahol/deepmodules/README.md

 </div>

-A blunt tool that analyze the "depth" (lines of code per export) of Go packages.
-Identify opportunities to refactor shallow modules, optimize your package architecture, and build a codebase that stands the test of time.
+A tool for analyzing module "depth" (lines of code per export) of Go packages.
+Identify opportunities to refactor shallow modules, optimize your package architecture, and build a codebase that stands the test of time!

-## Introduction

-Deep modules are a concept in software engineering and system design that refers to high-quality, reusable components with simple interfaces but complex internal implementations.

-This approach to module design aims to manage complexity effectively by encapsulating intricate logic and data structures within a clean, easy-to-use exterior.

-Deep modules effectively hide their internal workings, exposing only what's necessary for other parts of the system to interact with them.

 ## Installation